Weah, Dest spark US to 2-1 win over Costa Rica in qualifier - WHIZ News

 “I was like, I have to shoot it,” Dest said.
 “I was just so happy We needed that goal.
 It was a really important goal.”

 Weah, a son of Liberia President and former FIFA Player of the Year George Weah, wasn’t in the original starting lineup but was announced just before kickoff in place of Paul Arriola, who injuired his right groin.
 He tied it when Weston McKennie passed to Dest, who dished to Weah.
-His long-range shot bounced off a diving Moreira and inside the near post.
+His 10-yard shot from an angle bounced off a diving Moreira and inside the near post.

-Weah’s only other goal was in an exhibition against Bolivia in May 2018.
+Weah was originally credited with a goal, but it was changed to an own goal by Moreira.

 The U.S. has 11 points after six of 14 matches, with its three toughest games still ahead — at home against Mexico on Nov.
 12 plus away matches at Mexico and Costa Rica.